 To take full advantage of Pantheon, you should load your public SSH key into your account.
 SSH keys are a best practice for authentication, allowing you more security than a simple password.
-You will only need to do this once, no matter how many sites you work on.
+You will only need to do this once for each work environment (laptop, desktop, etc.), no matter how many sites you work on.

-Pantheon does not support the SSH protocol.
+Pantheon does not provide access to a shell environment over SSH.
 These directions allow you to have passwordless access if you configure Git, SFTP, or Drush to use SSH keys.

 Generate SSH Key